tfeuerbach/personal-site/content/posts/setting-up-perforce-p4-on-ubuntu-24-04-2025-09-08.md

 ## Creating the Logical Volumes

-To do this you'll need to boot the machine using some form of bootable media.
+To do this you need to boot using some form of bootable media.
 For 99% of people, this will be a USB with your preferred OS.
 For this guide, I'm assuming that anyone who's reading it knows how to get that set up.
 If not, check out [Rufus](https://rufus.ie/en/).

 Here's a snippet of my *lsblk* output: